policorp-dev/gnome-shell/subprojects/extensions-app/README.md

 # ![logo]
 GNOME Extensions
-GNOME Extensions is a small application for managing GNOME Shell extensions.
+GNOME Extensions is a small app for managing GNOME Shell extensions.
 It is usually built as part of gnome-shell, but can be used as a stand-alone project as well.